MLField1/ashRAG/README.md

 ## License

 This project is provided for educational use.
 Please ensure compliance with your institution's policies when using with copyrighted educational materials.

+## Contributing

+Contributions are welcome.
+Please focus on:

+- Educational use case improvements
+- Hardware compatibility enhancements
+- Documentation quality
+- Performance optimizations

+## Support

+For issues related to setup or usage, please check the troubleshooting section or create an issue with your system specifications and error details.